 2025 Outlook - Where Adviser Marketing Is Headed

-Video transitions from "nice to have" to mandatory in 2025.
-Prospects increasingly expect to see advisers on video before booking meetings, using video to assess communication style, personality, and trustworthiness.
-Platform algorithms heavily favour video content-LinkedIn and YouTube in particular provide dramatically better organic reach for video than text or images.
+Video has crossed from "nice to have" to expected.
+Prospects want to see an adviser speak before they book a meeting -- they are assessing communication style, personality, and trustworthiness.
+LinkedIn and YouTube both give video content far better organic reach than text or images.

 AI marketing tools will become more sophisticated in 2025 but fundamental limitations remain.
 Expect better content generation requiring less human editing, more accurate personalisation and segmentation capabilities, improved image generation producing professional-quality results, and enhanced ad optimisation with minimal manual intervention.
 However, AI will not replace strategic thinking, genuine expertise, compliance judgment, or relationship building.